Lekwungen: Colonization

-During the 1862 Pacific Northwest smallpox epidemic, which killed about two-thirds of all native people in British Columbia, the Songhees were largely spared due to smallpox vaccines given by Hudson's Bay Company physician Dr. John Helmcken, as well as Songhees self-quarantining themselves on Discovery Island.
-Due to these things the Songhees survived the epidemic with few deaths.
+During the 1862 Pacific Northwest smallpox epidemic, which killed about two-thirds of all native people in British Columbia, the Lekwungen were largely spared due to smallpox vaccines given by Hudson's Bay Company physician Dr. John Helmcken, as well as Lekwungen self-quarantining on Discovery Island.
+Due to these things the Lekwungen survived the epidemic with few deaths.

 Douglas Treaties

-Sir James Douglas, governor of Vancouver Island negotiated a treaty with the Songhees in 1850.
-Much of the traditional territory of the Songhees now forms the core of the urbanized area of Victoria and surrounding municipalities.
-The development of British Columbia's capital city caused considerable disruption to the Songhees' traditional economy and livelihood.
+The Lekwungen were one of the few First Nations in BC to have a treaty with the British.
+Sir James Douglas, governor of the Vancouver Island colony, negotiated a treaty with the Lekwungen in 1850.

-Recently the Songhees considered that the government of British Columbia had failed to honour the 1850 treaty and commenced a legal action against the province and the government of Canada for redress.
+Recently the Lekwungen considered that the government of British Columbia had failed to honour the 1850 treaty and commenced a legal action against the province and the Government of Canada for redress.
 A settlement of the action was announced in November 2006 by Songhees Chief Robert Sam, the federal Minister of Indian Affairs and Northern Development, Jim Prentice, and the provincial Minister of Aboriginal Relations and Reconciliation, Mike de Jong.

+Esquimalt First Nation

+They were signatories of the Douglas Treaties as the Kosapsum. x̣ʷiméɫǝɫ (Esquimalt) is the term which was originally used to describe the specific location of a group of Songhees people living near the mouth of the Mill Stream at the head of present-day Esquimalt Harbour. x̣ʷiméɫǝɫ was translated by J. W. McKay during the negotiation of the Douglas Treaties as meaning “a place of gradually shoaling”.
+Over time, the term “Esquimalt” came to be applied more generally to the harbour area and to a group of people living at the village known as Kalla, located on the northern shore of Plumper Bay (archaeological site DcRu-36).
+The contemporary Esquimalt Nation comprises descendants of the signatories of the Kosapsum Treaty, rather than the original group of individuals after whom the name originated.
+This latter group signed a distinct treaty known as the Whyomilth (Esquimalt) Treaty.